samson-16/plant_diseases_prediction/README.md

 # 🌿 Plant Disease Recognition System
 This project is a web-based system that uses machine learning to detect plant diseases from leaf images.
-## Models Used
+🧠 Models Used:
-CNN (Convolutional Neural Network)** for image classification Random Forest** on CNN-extracted features for improved reliability
+CNN (Convolutional Neural Network) → feature extraction & classification Random Forest → applied on CNN-extracted features for robust performance

 ## Features
 - Upload or capture leaf images